chainsawriot/rstyle/blogpost.md

 Using the aforementioned community detection algorithm of the dependency graph, 19 large communities were extracted.
 These communities are named by their applications.
 Table 1 lists the details of these communities.

 Using naming convention as an example, there are local patterns in PSV (Figure 4).
-For example, snake\_case is the most popular naming convention in the "RStudio-related" communitiy as expected because it is the naming convention endorsed by the Tidyverse Style-guide.
-However, no function exported by the packages from "Time, Date, and Money" community uses such convention.
+For example, snake case is the most popular naming convention in the *"RStudio-related"* communitiy as expected because it is the naming convention endorsed by the Tidyverse Style-guide.
+However, no function exported by the packages from *"Time, Date, and Money"* community uses such convention.

 ![Community-specific distribution of naming conventions among 18 large communities](blogpost_files/figure-markdown_github/Figure%204-1.png)

 For the binary style-elements, local patterns are also observed (Figure 5).
-The most salient pattern is the "Java" and "Sparse Matrix" communities exceptional high level of tab-indentation usage, probably due to influence from Java or Matlab.
-Also, the exceptional high level in usage of open curly on its own line for the "Graphics" is interesting too.
+The most salient pattern is the *"Java"* and *"Sparse Matrix"* communities exceptional high use of tab indentation, probably due to influence from Java or Matlab.
+Also, the high level in usage of open curly on its own line for the *"Graphics"* is exceptional too.

 ![Community-specific distribution of naming conventions among 18 large communities](blogpost_files/figure-markdown_github/Figure%205-1.png)

 Discussion
 ----------

-In this study, we study the PSV in CRAN packages across two dimensions: 1) temporal variations: the longitudinal changes in popularities of various style-elements, and 2) community-based variations: the variations among communities of packages.
-From our analysis, we suggest three possible factors that might drive PSV: effect of style-guides (trending of naming conventions endorsed by RStudio and Google), effect of introducing a new language feature (trending of = usage as assignments) and effect of editors (the domainance of 80-character line limit).
+In this study, we study the PSV in 20-year of CRAN packages across two dimensions: 1) temporal variations: the longitudinal changes in popularities of various style-elements, and 2) community-based variations: the variations among communities of packages.
+From our analysis, we identify three possible factors that drive PSV: effect of style-guides (trending of naming conventions endorsed by RStudio and Google), effect of introducing a new language feature (trending of = usage as assignments) and effect of editors (the domainance of 80-character line limit).

-From a policy recommendation standpoint, our study provides important insight for the R Development Core Team and other stakeholders who care about PSV.
-Firstly, introduction of new language can have very longlasting effect on PSV.
+From a policy recommendation standpoint, our study provides important insight for the R Development Core Team and other stakeholders to improve the current situation of PSV in R. Firstly, introduction of new language can have very longlasting effect on PSV.
 "Assignments with the = operator" is a feature that introduced by the R Development Core Team to *"increase compatibility with S-Plus (as well as with C, Java, and many other languages)."* (Chamber, 2001) This might be a good intention but it has an unintended consequence of introducing a very persistent PSV that two major style-guides (Tidyverse and Google) consider to be a bad style.

-Secondly, although style-guides, linters and editors are important homogenizers of PSV, we observe very strong path dependency in PSV.
+Secondly, style-guides, linters and editors are important homogenizers of PSV.
+Nonetheless, we observe very strong PSV path dependency.
 As indicated by the local patterns we found in some communities, some package developers are very resistent to these homogenizers and maintain their own styles.
 Having said so, we are not accusing those developers for not following the latest trends in programming styles.
-Instead, they follow one of the golden rules of programming: "if it ain't broke don't fix it".
+Instead, they follow one of the golden rules of programming: *"if it ain't broke don't fix it"*.
 Again, from a policy recommendation standpoint, the existence of local patterns in PSV suggests there are many blind spots to the previous efforts in addressing PSV.
 Style-guide owners may consider community outreach to promote their endorsed styles.

 Our analysis also opens up an open question: should R adopt an official style-guide akin the PEP-8 (van Rossum, et al. 2001) from Python Software Foundation?
 There are of course pros and cons of adopting such official style-guide.
 As written by Christiansen (1998), *"Style can easily become a religious issue."* It is not our intention to meddle in this "religious issue".
 If such an effort would be undertaken by someone else, we suggest the following **consensus-based style**.
 We must stress here that this **consensus-based style** is the most popular style from our analysis.
 It has no gurantee of improving clarity or comprehensibility.
 The following is an example of a function written in such consensus-based style.